aragon/developer-portal/versioned_docs/version-1.3.0/osx/02-how-to-guides/02-plugin-development/05-governance-plugins/01-proposals.md

 - `creator`: The creator of the proposal.
 - `startDate`: The start block number of the proposal.
 - `endDate`: The end block number of the proposal.
-- `metadata`: This should contain an metadata ipfs hash or any other type of link to the metadata of the proposal.
+- `metadata`: This should contain a metadata ipfs hash or any other type of link to the metadata of the proposal.
 - `actions`: The actions that will be executed if the proposal passes.
 - `allowFailureMap`: A bitmap allowing the proposal to succeed, even if individual actions might revert.
 If the bit at index `i` is 1, the proposal succeeds even if the `i`th action reverts.
 A failure map value of 0 requires every action to not revert.